If you were into learning Spanish, you’d have encountered the DELE Vs SIELE proficiency exams.

 - Spoken Expression and Interaction (SEI) — 15-20 Minutes.

-Mix them to decide which modules are worth testing for any particular day.
+Mix them to determine which modules are worth testing on any given day.

 There is a 15-minute break between the WEI and SEI tests.

-On second thought, you can also choose SIELE Global, which will enable you to sit for all four modules for about three hours.
+On second thought, you can also choose SIELE Global, which lets you complete all four modules in about three hours.

 The DELE has six levels — A1 (Breakthrough), A2 (Waystage), B1 (Threshold), B2 (Vantage), C1 (Effective Operational Proficiency), and C2 (Mastery).